Hit by another driver? Here’s how their insurer pays for repairs to your car.

 - Intoxication.
 Fault will typically be assigned to a driver who is under the influence of alcohol or drugs, if the other driver is not intoxicated in any way.

 - Getting rear-ended by another driver.
 If someone runs into the back of your car, they will almost always be considered at fault.

 - Running a red light.
 If another driver collides with you as a result of failing to obey a traffic signal, they will be found at fault in most cases.
-Again, if you had any option of trying to prevent the accident, but failed to do so, you may be liable for contributing to the accident due to negligence.

 Does my level of insurance impact what I can claim?